Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{Inspired by Heersmink's }{(2015)}{~dimensions of integration in extended cognition, we propose that cognitive processes with intersecting loops of generative power can also be conceptualised through dimensions of (active) integration.
-Note that whereas Heersmink's (or any traditional extended cognition literature) account refers to the degree of integration of external vehicles in a single locus of generative cognition that is anchored in the agent, we are proposing a different sort of (active}\footnote{We tentatively term the kind of integration we are targeting ``active'' integration, instead of the more passive kind of integration theorised in extended cognition so far.
-We are aware, however, that this might be misleading as, in a different context, extended cognition was precisely characterised as a sort of ``active externalism'' against the ``passive externalism'' of externalist semantics (Hurley, 2010).
-We have chosen to maintain it like that for now, given that the ``active'' etiquette there is used in a sufficiently different comparison and terrain.}{~or generative) integration; that of at least two different loci of generative power --- each of which potentially realised by agent or environmental resources or both --- jointly bringing about a cognitive process.
-We hereby propose a conceptualization along two dimensions (see Figure 2) --- although it could potentially be extended to include more (see footnote 6).}
+Inspired by \citeauthor{Heersmink2015}'s (\citeyear{Heersmink2015}) dimensions of integration in extended cognition, we propose that cognitive processes with intersecting loops of generative power can also be conceptualised through dimensions of (active)\footnote{We tentatively term the kind of integration we are targeting ``active'' integration, instead of the more passive kind of integration theorised in extended cognition so far.
+We are aware, however, that this might be misleading as, in a different context, extended cognition was precisely characterised as a sort of ``active externalism'' against the ``passive externalism'' of externalist semantics \citep{Hurley2010}.
+We have chosen to maintain it like that for now, given that the ``active'' etiquette there is used in a sufficiently different comparison and terrain.} integration.
+Note that whereas Heersmink's (or any traditional extended cognition literature) account refers to the degree of integration of external vehicles in a single locus of generative cognition that is anchored in the agent, we are proposing a different sort of (active or generative) integration; that of at least two different loci of generative power---each of which potentially realised by agent or environmental resources or both---jointly bringing about a cognitive process.
+We hereby propose a conceptualization along two dimensions (see Figure~\ref{fig:dimensions})---although it could potentially be extended to include more (see footnote~9).